10 Thrilling Halloween STEM ActivitiesOct. 25, 2019

 Spooky Flying Ghost Rockets

-Here’s a Halloween STEM activity that is sure frighten your child with Halloween fun!
+Here’s a fun festive activity that is sure frighten your child with Halloween fun!
 This exciting science activity will have your child building ghost rockets that truly fly.
 Be sure to move outdoors for this activity, and stock up on small, clear film canisters, which are easily found online.
 Using a black permanent marker, draw ghost faces on the film canisters.
 Add a small amount of corn starch to each of the canisters, and fill with water so that it’s approximately 1/3rd of the way full, and stir well.
 When ready, take an Alka-Seltzer tablet and break it in to 3 or 4 small pieces.

 Using a piece of Alka-Seltzer, quickly drop it in a film canister and immediately turn it over so the opening is on the ground.
 Stand back and watch as the ghostly rocket explodes upwards, making it fly in the air!